PuchyYe/gitgo/readme.txt

 Git is open-source software
 Git is so fun for leaning!
 Git tracks changes of files.
-Creating a new branch is quick and clean.
+Creating a new branch is quick, clean and simple.